Available languages

 Dinner

 Departing from the harbourside village of Strahan, today we’ll cruise the Gordon River.
 This fantastic river cruise includes a guided boardwalk through the UNESCO World Heritage rainforest as well as a guided tour of the harshest penal settlement in Australia at Sarah Island.
-You’ll cruise through the treacherous Hells Gates which is a narrow passageway into Macquarie Harbour and enjoy lunch aboard the ship featuring Tasmanian produce.
+You’ll cruise through the treacherous Hells Gates which is a narrow passageway into Macquarie Harbour.
+Enjoy an included lunch onboard featuring Tasmanian produce.
 See the workings of a huon pine sawmill to further appreciate the history of this picturesque town.

 Strahan